abrahamvineel/part-timer/README.md

 ```
 **Problem 2: Tracking user location using inbuilt GPS drained battery**

 Using android LocationServices resulted in low power efficiency and poor GPS accuracy so we had to find another solution.
-The answer was the Geofencing - a feature also offered in Android Studio which more accurately user tracked location, preserved more battery power, and worked even when the app was not running.
+The answer was  Geofencing - a feature also offered in Android Studio which more accurately tracker the user location, preserved more battery power, and worked even when the app was not running.

 ```
 // The method we implemented that solved our problem
 @NonNull